jonathanpotter/k8s-mini-lab/bonus-material.md

 ```
 ## Exercise 8

 Now that your have a single IP address for your app, you will want to provide an externally-reachable hostname.
-At Ford, we do this with an OpenShift Route object.
+Here, we do this with an OpenShift Route object.

 Review the `route.yaml` manifest file.

-In the `metadata` section, edit the Route's `name` value and the `app` label value to something unique by replacing `glits` with your CDSID.
+In the `metadata` section, edit the Route's `name` value and the `app` label value to something unique by replacing `lab` with your ID.
 For example, I use `name: jpotte46-route` and `jpotte46-app`.

-In the `spec` section, edit the value of `host` by replacing `glits` with your CDSID.
+In the `spec` section, edit the value of `host` by replacing `lab` with your ID.
 For example, I use `host: jpotte46-app.app.caas.ford.com`.
 This causes traffic sent to this hostname to be serviced by this Route object.

-In the `spec` section, edit the value of `to.name` by replacing `glits` with your CDSID.
+In the `spec` section, edit the value of `to.name` by replacing `lab` with your ID.
 Note the value of `to.name` should equal the value of your Service's `name`.
 This will associate this Route with your Service. **Save the file.**

 ```
 # Create the route